What To Do If Your Child Is Taken By Child Protective Services In PA

 • Unsafe conditions at home

-Before your child is taken away, child protective services will likely have investigated both your interaction with your children and their home environment.
+Child protective services will likely have investigated your interaction with your children and their home environment before your child is taken away.

-Depending on the circumstances of your case, CPS will then either immediately remove the children from your care.
-Or, CPS could give you an opportunity to take care of the identified issues if they do not believe the children are in immediate danger or risk of injury.
+Depending on the circumstances of your case, CPS will either immediately remove the children from your care or allow you to take care of the identified issues if they do not believe the children are in immediate danger or at risk of injury.

-It may be in your best interests to retain legal representation when you discover that CPS has been called regarding your children’s well-being.
+Retaining legal representation may be in your best interests when you discover that CPS has been called regarding your children’s well-being.
 Your lawyer will either prevent your children from being removed from your home or get them back as soon as possible.

 Complying with CPS and Court Requirements

-In order to get your children back after the judge has determined they should be removed from your care, you will need to be prepared to comply with any court ordered requirements and those of child protective services.
+To get your children back after the judge has determined they should be removed from your care, you must be prepared to comply with any court-ordered requirements and those of child protective services.

 Your attorney can carefully review the details of your case to determine what requirements you’ll need to meet to regain physical custody of your children.